Skip to Main Content Skip to Main Navigation Skip to Footer

 Overview

-Dr. Laura Ng is an Associate Professor of English and Assistant Dean of the College of Arts & Letters at the University of North Georgia on the Oconee campus.
+Dr. Laura Ng is a Professor of English and Assistant Dean of the College of Arts & Letters at the University of North Georgia on the Oconee campus.
 Her degree is in contemporary American literature.
 Her research areas include gender studies, the Scholarship of Teaching and Learning, and Peace Studies.

 She co-directs UNG’s Scholarship of Teaching and Learning Faculty Academy.
 She reviews for TLI: Teaching, Learning, Inquiry and International Journal of Teaching and Learning in Higher Education.
 She co-authored with Mary Carney, “Scholarly Personal Narrative in the SoTL Tent,” which was published in TLI: Teaching, Learning, Inquiry.
 She and Karen Redding have chapter entitled, “Moving Pictures and Words” in Revitalizing Classrooms: Innovations and Inquiry Pedagogies in Practice.
 Her co-authored article with Tom Cooper and Mary Carney about technology and faculty development, “Professional Development Amid Change: Fostering Academic Excellence and Faculty Productivity at Teaching-Intensive Universities” appears in the Journal of Faculty Development.